Arkie Whiteley

 Arkie Deya Whiteley (6 November 1964 – 19 December 2001) was an Australian actress who appeared in television and film.

 Early life and education

 Whiteley's parents were the renowned Australian artist Brett Whiteley and cultural figure Wendy Whiteley.
-According to her obituary in The Times newspaper, when living with her parents at the Hotel Chelsea in New York as an infant, her babysitter was singer Janis Joplin.
+According to her obituary in The Times, when living with her parents at the Hotel Chelsea in New York as an infant, her babysitter was singer Janis Joplin.
 Arkie was educated at Ascham School in Sydney and at an alternative school: the Australian International School at North Ryde, Sydney.
 She also attended Cremorne Girls High.

 Career

 Her television and film work included A Town Like Alice, Razorback, Mad Max 2: The Road Warrior, Gallowglass, Princess Caraboo and The Last Musketeer with Robson Green.
 She also appeared in the television series Prisoner as troubled prostitute/junkie Donna Mason and in early episodes of A Country Practice.

 After her father's overdose in 1992, she negotiated with the New South Wales government to purchase his studio and run it as a studio museum managed by the Art Gallery of New South Wales.